 via the notification email.

-via the console or the web interface, in the task dashboard.
+via the Client Console or the web interface, in the task dashboard.

 Each time a participant approves a job, the progress status of the task is updated.

-The reviewer receives a notification email telling him that the operator has completed the section assigned to them.
+The reviewer receives a notification email telling them that the operator has completed the section assigned to them.

 They can follow the progress on the task dashboard.

-Once the person in charge of the task decides that it is finished, they can close it, using either the link in the notification email sent when the task was started, the console, or the interface.
+Once the person in charge of the task decides that it is finished, they can close it, using either the link in the notification email sent when the task was started, the Client Console, or the interface.

 The person in charge of a task can close it at any time, even if approvals are missing.
 The progress status changes to 100% automatically.